bdragon300/go-asyncapi/docs/go-asyncapi/content/docs/code-structure/message.md

 ## Correlation ID

-Correlation ID is a user-defined unique identifier that is used to correlate the request and response messages.
+Correlation ID is a user-defined unique identifier used to correlate the request and response messages.
-Its `location` field determines where the value is stored in message -- in its payload or headers.
+Its `location` field determines where the value is stored in the message—in its payload or headers.
 Briefly, the location has the format:

 ```
 $message.<payload|header>#/a/json/pointer